pablobernabeu/website-files/content/home/teaching-supervision.md

 active = true  # Activate this widget? true/false
 weight = 110  # Order that this section will appear.

-title = "Teaching and supervision" subtitle = ""
+title = "Teaching, supervision and advice" subtitle = ""

 [design]